 Let's hope Richeza found some peace in her third marriage to Albert II of Everstein.

 Their son Albert III Count Everstein was married to Agnes of Wittelsbach, and those two had 12 surviving children.
 One daughter was married to Gottschalk Lord of Plesse

 - both linking back to two other castles I have visited. *grin* One of their sons, Otto II (1219 - 1282), would become imperial reeve (Reichsvogt

 ) of Göttingen.

-Albert III (1170-1217) is said to have built Kugelsburg Castle, but the statements on the websites are somewhat contradictory; not to mention they disagree whether the name was Albert or Albrecht.
-It could well have been Albert II who built the first castle.
+Albert III (1170-1217) is said to have built Kugelsburg Castle, but the statements on the websites are somewhat contradictory; it could well have been Albert II who built the first castle.

 In 1233, another pope - Gregor IX - confirmed Corvey's rights to the Kugelsburg and the town of Volkmarsen.
 Again.
 Why did he need to do that, was there another a discussion about feudal rights and Mainz' claim to Volkmarsen?

 Well, whatever lay behind all that, the Counts of Everstein lived in the Kugelsburg from 1239-1293, obviously quarreling with the town of Volkmarsen a few times.
 In 1255, Konrad II of Everstein had to pawn out part of the Kugelsburg to the monastery of Gehrden - looks like a few lawyers got rich on those feudal quarrels.
 The decline of the family continued when they could not defend their ancient seat of Everstein against the Welfen who conquered the castle in 1284.